MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1905.md

 - Improved reliability of infrastructure backup operations during service failover.

-- A new version of the Azure Stack Nagios pluign is available that now uses the adal library for authentication.
-The plugin now also supports Azure Active Directory (AAD) and Active Directory Federation Services (ADFS) deployments of Azure Stack. (https://exchange.nagios.org/directory/Plugins/Cloud/Monitoring-AzureStack-Alerts/details)
+- A new version of the Azure Stack Nagios pluign is available that now uses the [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries) (ADAL) for authentication.
+The plugin now also supports Azure Active Directory (AAD) and Active Directory Federation Services (ADFS) deployments of Azure Stack.
+For more information refer to the [Nagios plugin exchange](https://exchange.nagios.org/directory/Plugins/Cloud/Monitoring-AzureStack-Alerts/details) site.

 ### Changes